• Emergency hotlines for migrant workers

 Keywords

-Cardinal Stephen Chow Cardinal Stephen Chow SJ Caritas Catholic Catholic Church children China climate change community Covid-19 Daily Mass readings daily scripture readings dialogue Easter Editorial English Homily Environment faith front page top Hong Kong human rights India Indonesia justice Lent Mass readings Myanmar Notice Board peace Philippines Pope Francis Pope Leo XIV reflections reflections from the bishop and vicars general SARS-CoV-2 spiritual reflections Tagalog homily the Church The Philippines the pope The Vatican Ukraine Vatican war Young people
+Cardinal Stephen Chow Cardinal Stephen Chow SJ Caritas Catholic Catholic Church children China climate change community Covid-19 Daily Mass readings daily scripture readings dialogue Easter Editorial English Homily Environment faith front page top Hong Kong human rights India Indonesia justice Mass readings Myanmar Notice Board peace Philippines Pope Francis Pope Leo Pope Leo XIV reflections reflections from the bishop and vicars general SARS-CoV-2 spiritual reflections Tagalog homily the Church The Philippines the pope The Vatican Ukraine Vatican war Young people

 Pastoral messages from our bishop